-Continual learning opportunities benefit our workforce both personally and professionally and have been a cornerstone of our organization's culture for years.
+Continual learning opportunities benefit our workforce both personally and professionally and has been a cornerstone of our organization's culture for years.

-It is why we have been pleased to invest in a new Learning Management System (LMS) that offers mobile, tablet or desktop-based access to a robust library of learning and development resources.
-In addition to required training sessions with topics such as safety, code of conduct and ethics, antitrust basics, harassment prevention, discrimination education, diversity and inclusion, consumer privacy and cybersecurity in 2021, we introduced additional learning content and significantly expanded the sessions and topics offered to our employees interested in self-directed learning opportunities.
+It is why we have been pleased to invest in a new Learning Management System ("LMS") that offers mobile, tablet or desktop-based access to a robust library of learning and development resources.
+In addition to required training sessions with topics such as safety, code of conduct & ethics, antitrust basics, harassment prevention, discrimination education, diversity & inclusion, consumer privacy, cybersecurity, etc., we continued to introduce and expand learning content offered to our employees.